HexFluid/TurbAna/README.md

 # Turbulence Analyzer in Python

 This repository contains a Python toolkit that calculates and visualizes turbulence anisotropy and turbulent viscosity from Reynolds stress components.
-A more detailed explanation can be found in the [theory guide](./docs/theory_guide.pdf).
 A graphical abstract of this package is illustrated in the following figure.

 <p align="center">
     <img alt="Illustration of TurbAna" src="docs/figs/TurbAna_schematic.png" width="500" />